bryceandy/laravel_pesapal/README.md

 Once a payment process has been completed by the user, PesaPal will redirect to your site using the url.

 ### Making a request to PesaPal for a payment.

-PesaPal requires a request sent to their API in order to display the 'Choose payment option' form for you, like the one we [see above](#pesapal-package-for-laravel-apps )
+PesaPal requires a request sent to their API in order to display the form like the one we [see above](#pesapal-package-for-laravel-apps )

 This package comes with a route `/pesapal/iframe` where you can post the data as follows: